operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 mgr, err := ctrl.NewManager(cfg, manager.Options{Namespace: namespace})
 ```

-By default this will be the namespace that the operator is running in.
-To watch all namespaces leave the namespace option empty:
+By default this will be empty string which means watch all namespaces:

 ```Go
 mgr, err := ctrl.NewManager(cfg, manager.Options{Namespace: ""})